viktor1vasilevski/clean-architecture-webapi/README.md

 ## Project Use Case

-This is a WebAPI, implemented with Clean Architecture pattern.
+This is a WebAPI Project, implemented with Clean Architecture pattern.
 The code is very clean and it is very manageable.
 You can add your own models, validations, logic, etc. You can also create MVC project on top of it, or just use it as a api, deployed locally or publish on some server and use some front-end framework to show the data.